AlanGarciaAtos/learning-plan-react/1_react-basics-components/README.md

 ## Props

-Props are also referred to as properties.
+Props are also referred to as properties ("_customHTMLattributes_").
 They are used to transfer data from one component to the next (parent component to child component).
 They are typically used to render dynamically generated data.

 > Note: A child component can never send props to a parent component since this flow is unidirectional (parent to child).